Nektion Formula Language Basics

 Picture 21: list of epics

-At this point the list you’ve created is very simple as it only shows the icon and name of the items, but you can do move the position of Features that are in the “Next Up” state by drag-and-dropping so that the most important one is highest on the list.
+At this point, the list you’ve created is very simple as it only shows the icon and name of the items, but you can move the position of Features that are in the “Next Up” state by drag-and-dropping so that the most important one is highest on the list.

 Also, adding extra fields into the list’s details view’s “Views” section causes them to be added as a column into the list.
 For example, dragging the End Date field would create a column for the Features’ End Dates (for more information, check the section “Adding existing start and end dates” in chapter “Timeline”)

 The Time Series view displays a chart with changes of a given value plotted over time.
-For example, you could specify individual data points to represent the amount of fixed issues.
+For example, you could specify individual data points to represent the number of fixed issues.

-Let’s create a simple time series which displays epics and features created.
+Let’s create a simple time series that displays epics and features created.
 Start by creating an empty time series view the same way other views are created.
-In the details view of the view you just created, there are the fields for “Chart start” and “Chart end”.
+In the details view of the view, you just created, there are the fields for “Chart start” and “Chart end”.
 In this case, you could write the following:

 Chart start: NOW() - DAYS(// however many days you want)